Almarranz/Libralato_data/README.md

 >Afterwards a reduced data set is scanned for comparations.
 >Selecting a mini cluster at the center of the found cluster we can have an idea of how a almost disolving cluster might look like in the galactic center.
 >Selecting at the center improves the posibilities of choosing  mini cluster without any false cluster member in it.
->In this mini cluster we can look for de dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data.
+>In this mini cluster we can look for the dispersion in velocity and color to have an idean of what we are looking for in Lkbralato data.

+Arches_Hosek_Kernel.py
+>Finds the core of the Arches or Quintuplet cluster from Hosek data using the kernel method and dbscan.
+Then matches it with GNS and fit an isochrone and a simulated cluter to it.
 Arches_Hosek_Kernel.py
 >Finds cluster with dbsacn usin the kernel simulation for the epsilon.
 Then selecte a small group of stars from the  middle of the cluster and plots then.
 This is for comparation of how a cluster in the NSD with only a few stars should look like same_cluster_diff_MS.py.